edgeengineer/dbus/README.md

 Note that while the library can be built on macOS for development purposes, some functionality may be limited compared to Linux.
 The test suite automatically skips D-Bus-specific tests on macOS.

+Important: If you're working on this codebase on a macOS machine, you will need to install D-Bus and start the D-Bus daemon as described above or else the tests will fail.

 #### Other Platforms
 Other platforms like Windows are not currently supported for running D-Bus, but the package can still be built on these platforms for cross-compilation purposes.